quietly-turning/Lua-For-SM5/_chapter-1/Sprite.md

 			-- The Sprite has tweened, so queue a command to stop the -- animation.
-We can't call animate(false) in here because -- it will terminate the animtate(true) early. self:queuecommand("StopAnimating")
+We can't call animate(false) in here because -- it will terminate the call to animate(true) early and the -- sprite will never animate.
+			self:queuecommand("StopAnimating")
 		end
 	end,